-What happens if the IRS issues a levy to someone who does not owe taxes to the IRS, but the IRS does not receive anything from the levy.
+What happens if the IRS issues a levy to someone who does not owe taxes to the IRS, but the IRS does not receive anything from the levy?
 The levy sits dormant for several years.
 Everything is good, right?
 But then the third party pays the IRS.
-Can the person’s right to challenge the levy be lost due to the passage of time?
+Can the person’s right to challenge the levy to be lost due to the passage of time?
 The court recently addressed these rules in Gold Forever Music, Inc. v.
 United States, No. 17-13927 (E.D.
 Mich.
 2018).

 The Facts & Procedural History